privacytrustlab/ml_privacy_meter/README.md

 ![Privacy Risk - Label 15](images/privacy_risk_label15.png)  ![Privacy Risk - Label 45](images/privacy_risk_label45.png)

-The membership probability predictions by the model are also saved as numpy files in the logs folder as numpy files.
+The membership probability predictions by the model are also saved as numpy files in the `logs` folder.

 ## References: